learntheropes/learn-the-ropes/content/en/share-secrets-between-own-devices.md

 On Iphone I used the built in scanner from the Camera, while keeping the phone in airplan mode.
 On Andoid, the built in scanner doesn't work for me, so I used [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) that is [open source](https://github.com/zxing/zxing) and does not collect any data.
 To make sure, I used it an arplane mode and deleted the history before reconnecting.
 ## Conclusion
 Now I have a new method to share and keep sync private notes between all my devices.
 The advantages of not having a server is is that I don't have to strust it for privacy reason and that it can't go offline like Keybase (that uses Amazon AWS).
+The need to share the invite link is a limitation for Keet in gneral, when you need so share it with someone on the other side of the world, keeping in mind that the link gives full access to all the chat content.
+The link expires in two days, but still, you need to use another encrypted software to share it.